Who is Foundry?

 How do I know if I need professional help for my sexual behavior(s)?

-If you’ve tried to stop but you cannot simply “shut off” destructive sexual behaviors and effect long-term change through will-power alone.
+If you’ve tried to change compulsive behavior but you cannot simply “shut off” destructive sexual behaviors and effect long-term change through will-power alone.
 This is in no way a failing, it’s just that life-long patterns of coping are deeply ingrained and take a lot of work to change.
 Therapy and intensive programs can give you the guidance, structure, support and tools you need to make healthy changes much more quickly and effectively than if you were doing this on your own.

-- Reducing/stopping the addictive/compulsive behaviors
+- Reducing/stopping the compulsive and out of control behaviors

 - Education about sexual compulsivity